ModelEarth/community/resources/censusreporter/README.md

 - Install a user copy of Python3 using bash, then change your default from Python2 to Python3.

-You may want to use [virtualenv](virtualenv.html) - Might be needed with Python 2 virtual environment.
+You may want to use [virtualenv](virtualenv.html) - option for use with Python 2 virtual environment.

 ## Wazimap Census Reporter (Setup)